faxu/onnxruntime/docs/reference/execution-providers/NNAPI-ExecutionProvider.md

 ## Build

-For build instructions, please see the [BUILD page](../../how-to/build/eps.html#Android-NNAPI-Execution-Provider).
+For build instructions, please see [How to: Build for mobile](../../how-to/build/mobile.md).

 ## Usage
 ### C/C++